rajnages/Master-Kubernates/aws/compute/ec2.md

 ## Auto Scaling
 Automatically adjusts compute capacity to maintain application availability

+# Vertical Scaling (Scaling Up)
+    - Meaning: Vertical scaling refers to increasing the resources (CPU, RAM, storage, etc.) of a single machine or server to handle more load.
+This is done by upgrading the hardware of the existing server.
+    - Example: If your application runs on a server with 2 CPU cores and 8GB RAM, vertical scaling would involve upgrading the server to one with 4 CPU cores and 16GB of RAM to handle increased traffic or workload.
+# Horizontal Scaling (Scaling Out)
+    - Meaning: Horizontal scaling refers to adding more servers or machines to a pool of resources, distributing the load across multiple machines or instances.
+This approach involves increasing the number of servers rather than upgrading the existing ones.
+    - Example: Instead of upgrading a single server, you add more servers to a cluster.
+For example, if your web application runs on one server and experiences high traffic, horizontal scaling would involve adding more servers to distribute the load across multiple machines.

 Key benefits:
 - Better fault tolerance by automatically replacing unhealthy instances